My Year of Preparation

 Twisted T bag support arrived from the states, so now using front bag too.
 That’s the bags complete, will now progressively add more weight.

 The T required removal of a steerer tube spacer, somehow managed to put the fork on backwards.
-Ooops undecided
+Ooops!

 Riding was lovely today; autumnal sunshine and the smell of woodsmoke.